 Consider growing needs

-Keep in mind the water, sun, and soil needs of each plant in your garden to ensure they can coexist peacefully.
+Remember the water, sun, and soil needs of each plant in your garden to ensure they can coexist peacefully.

 Rosemary is an evergreen perennial shrub.
 It is typically hardy in USDA zones 8 and 9, and a few types do well in zone 7.
-(When I lived in Washington, zone 8a, rosemary lined my driveway, and I did nothing to maintain it.
+(When I lived in Washington, zone 8a, Rosemary lined my driveway, and I did nothing to maintain it.
 I only ever snipped it for recipes and enjoyed its scent!)

-However, if you live in other hardiness zones, you will likely be growing rosemary as an annual.
+However, if you live in other hardiness zones, you will likely be growing Rosemary as an annual.
 Avoid planting rosemary in the same spot year after year to prevent the build-up of any potential soil diseases.
 Rotate crops!

 Respect the roots